SUBPART 1807.1 ACQUISITION PLANS

 (a)(8) Streamlining applies to all NASA acquisitions.
 Describe all planned streamlining procedures.

-(b)(3) Discuss the source selection approach (trade-off, lowest price technically acceptable, combination of approaches) and the rating method (numerical scoring, acceptable/unacceptable, adjectival) to be used, how it will be used and why it is expected to result in the selection of the best value to NASA.
+(b)(4) Discuss the source selection approach (full trade-off; lowest price technically acceptable (LPTA), price performance tradeoff (PPTO); or combination of approaches) and the rating method (numerical scoring, acceptable/unacceptable, adjectival ratings & definitions) to be used, how it will be used and why it is expected to result in the selection of the best value to NASA.
+Identify all factors and their relative importance to one another.
+To the extent subfactors are utilized under any of the factors, identify the relative importance of each subfactor to one another under the specific factor.
+See FAR 15.101 and NFS 1815.101.
 Address how cost realism will be evaluated.

 (b)(4)(A) If an incentive contract is planned, describe the planned incentive(s) and the anticipated effects.